Mala2/Moudio-docs/docs/getting-started.md

 ### Upload

-1. Plug in the USB on Watchy and select the serial port that shows up
+1. Plug in the USB on Moudio and select the serial port that shows up
 2. If nothing shows up, or if you're having trouble uploading, make sure you have the <ins>[USB-Serial drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)</ins> installed.
 2. Select **ESP32 Dev Module** under Tools > Board > ESP32 Arduino
 3. Select **Huge App** under Tools > Partition Scheme